The Whipping Cult

 clipping.png

-After the murders, members of The Whipping Cult continued to make the news on account of the fact they were a destructive cult that continued to beat the devil out of each other and harass their neighbors with recruitment efforts.
+After the murders, members of The Whipping Cult continued to make the news on account of being in a destructive cult where members beat the devil out of each other and recruitment efforts get physical.

-One family got a temporary restraining order against the Doyles, Luther Halvorson and Fred Bauer, saying the cult would not stop visiting their home or calling them with the extremely unenticing offer of having their backs whipped to shreds for sin in the scary house down the block where too many people lived.
-(Chuck Manson’s free LSD was a far more appealing horror cult marketing campaign.)
-The cult’s response in court was that it was a “smear campaign” and of course they quoted some violent Biblical horseshit.
+One family got a temporary restraining order against the Doyles, Luther Halvorson and Fred Bauer, saying the cult would not stop visiting their home or calling them with the extremely unenticing offer of having their backs whipped to shreds in Marrie Doyle’s (already at capacity) living room.
+Charles Manson’s offered free LSD and sex with homeless women, which by comparison, was way better than brutal beatings; someone had to say it.
+Anyway, the cult’s response to the restraining order in court was that it was a “smear campaign” and of course they quoted some violent Biblical passages from the one of the sections of the Bible where God is evil.
+The Whipping cult would only change the focus of their gaze.

-Another family had a closer encounter.
+Another family had an interesting encounter.
 One day a few cult members knocked on the door and asked to speak to a Mrs. Ebling about Christ.
 Being a good neighbor, this lady let The Whipping Cult into her living room.
-Cult members talked to this woman about God for a while, presumably, until Mrs. Ebling put it together that the church these bozos were doing their missionary work for was the same church that Ardith Lennander and Anna Halvorson had died in.
+These folks talked to the woman about God and eternity for a while, presumably, until Mrs. Ebling put it together that the church these weirdos were from was the same church those ladies had died in.

-We can only imagine how this conversation went, but the result was that Mrs. Ebling asked the gentleman with The Whipping Cult to leave.
-These were good Christians, so they honored her request, but not before taking a keepsake with them.
+We can only imagine how the conversation went, but the result was that Mrs. Ebling asked The Whipping Cult to leave.
+These were good Christians, so they honored her request, but not before taking a keepsake to remember their time with.
 That keepsake being Mrs. Ebling.

-Her husband Paul, who must have been in another room while the missionaries were in his home heard his wife screaming, so he, presumably, took a peek outside and noticed his wife being dragged toward a vehicle parked outside his home.
+Paul Ebling must have been in another room while the missionaries were in his home.
+We know he heard his wife screaming outside.
+He took a peek out the window and noticed Mrs. Ebling being dragged toward a vehicle parked outside his home.

-Paul Ebling was not pleased when he saw his wife being carried away by strangers, and thankfully, he was able to chase off the cult members.
-Because the cult never actually got the poor woman in the car, the kidnapping charges didn’t stick, and The Whipping Cult went right back to whipping which is what they did best.
+Paul was not pleased with his wife being carried away by strangers, and he chased off the dirty cult members before anyone was whipped.
+Because the cult never actually got the woman in the car, the kidnapping charges didn’t stick, and The Whipping Cult went right back to punishing themselves.

 One of the last writeups on The Whipping Cult came in November of 1952, when a neighbor called the cops on the people at the Lauderdale house saying someone was getting a “terrible beating.”
 When the police arrived, they said they heard Esther say “Now I’ll beat you too” to her husband who she’d just been pummeled by with a leather belt.
 The Halvorson’s were arrested along with Marie Doyle.

-The Halvorson’s two children were in the home that night, ages three years and 18 months.
+The Halvorson children were in the home that night, ages three years and 18 months.
 At the time of the murders they had been taken from their parents... and given to Marie Doyle.

 Marie admitted the kids had been back with their parents for a month and Esther admitted that she had abused her kids multiple times during that period.

-So just over a year after Marie had basically said “And what of it?” after watching two of her congregants get beaten to death right in front of her, she was watching another beating with her pupil Esther starring in the show.
-No word on whether or not Marie ever took a lashing herself.
+So just over a year after Marie had basically said “And what of it?” after watching her mother get beaten to death, she was watching another beating with her favorite pupil Esther getting torn away for following God’s plan.
+Life is like that sometimes.

 That’s just your standard story of cult abuse between brainwashed non-consenting adults though.
-It’s the second to last time The Whipping Cult made the news that’s the real knockout of a cult story.
+Flip back to second to last time The Whipping Cult made the news.
+That’s a real knockout of a cult story.

 vi.
 Fred Bauer Goes for a Drive